 In the top right corner, tap Next.

 You can now swipe left to see your photos in their current order.
-To rearrange the photos, tap and hold any photo and drag it to the desired location.
+To rearrange and fix the photos, tap and hold any photo and drag it to the desired location.
 If you decide you no longer want to add a certain photo, simply tap and hold it, then drag it down to the trash icon.

 Like using filters?
 By tapping a filter in the horizontal menu at the bottom, you can apply the same filter to all of your photos at the same time.
 If you want to get fancier, and add a different filter to different images in the set In the bottom left corner of any photo, tap the black and white circles icon.
 In this view you will be able to do that, and more: